TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 - It complements the dashboard by offering an additional data modality (images), which strengthens interpretability and user engagement.

 This mirrors real-world analytics workflows where secondary ML tools (e.g., photo analysis for conditions) support a larger operational system without altering its core prediction paths.

+### 1.6 Spatial Demand Overview (Map View)

+The Map View provides a spatial overview of forecasted weekly bookings across UK regions, translating numerical forecasts into a geographic format that is easier to interpret at a glance.

+Rather than replacing the tabular or time-series forecasts, the map is designed to support rapid situational awareness for operational decision-makers.
+By visualising demand geographically, stakeholders can quickly identify:

+- Regions under high demand pressure for a selected week

+- Regions with lower expected demand where capacity may be reallocated

+- How demand shifts week-by-week as the selected time period changes

+Marker size and colour intensity represent forecasted booking volume, allowing non-technical users to assess relative demand without interpreting model outputs directly.

+This aligns with the Business Understanding and Data Understanding stages of CRISP-DM by ensuring that model outputs are presented in a format that supports real operational decisions, such as guide allocation, transport planning, and regional prioritisation.

+The Map View therefore acts as a decision-support visual layer, complementing the regression model and dashboard KPIs rather than introducing a new predictive task.

 ---